roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-14 ****** byHiddenDevil_© The boy was still staring at her, struck frozen by shock, eyes wide and mouth open.
+The boy was still staring at her, struck frozen by shock, eyes wide and mouth open.
 Trisha thought that his name was Stan, though she wasn't sure; she faintly remember him being one of the seniors on the swimming team.
 His pencil had slipped out of his hand and rattled to the floor, but he hadn't even noticed it.
 All he could do was stare at Trisha and watch her, masturbating in the middle of class, her legs spread wide, her back arched in her seat so that her perky tits strained against her strapless dress, her bare shoulders rigid as she drove her hand deeper and harder into her eager pussy.
 Even as horny as she was, the cheerleader was shocked at her own rashness.
 She knew that being watched was always a turn-on for her, but this was way beyond anything she could have imagined.
 This is over the line!
 What if he says something?
 What if the teacher catches me??

  But even as those thoughts raced through her head, all the cheerleader could do was press her hand further into her cunt, her legs quivering as the pleasure rushed through her, her fingers frantically gliding and skimming into her tender pussy through her dress.
 It was like she was in a dream; so shocked at her own behavior, but at the same time so overwhelmed by her lust that she couldn't stop fingering herself, even after she knew she had been caught.